jesscxc/date-collator/README.md

 ## Installation

-Create new file in Trunk Notes. (todo: certain name?)
+Create new file in Trunk Notes called date_collator.lua and paste the code from the script into the file.

-Copy code from script, then paste it in the file.
+Then create a new file (perhaps called this_dates_events).

-Put (tentative, but something like):
+Put this into it (tentative, but something like):

 {{lua date_collator, (filename), (array_of_years), (current_month_and_day)}}

-in another file that will show the text when you visit that page.
+That will load the script, run it on your wiki, and output the text to the page.

 ## Edge Cases